paulgolter/blender-pipeline-integration/README.md

 [Blender’s Directory Layout](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)

-If you have some sort of software starter at your Studio you can use this variable to supply Artists with some add-ons, start-up scripts and other things that your studio or project requires.
+> **_In a Pipeline:_**: If you have some sort of software starter at your Studio you can use this variable to supply Artists with some add-ons, start-up scripts and other things that your studio or project requires.

 > **_NOTE:_** `BLENDER_USER_SCRIPTS` is a single path.
 Blender does not support a list of search paths yet like you might be used to from other DCCs.
 Many Pipelines do like to have a directory path for Studio wide tools and scripts and at least another one for only project specific stuff.
 This is not possible currently.
 You will need to find a way to work around it.